RastkoCBS/dazhbog/README.md

 ### Shorting an Asset (Win Scenario):

 - User deposits funds (e.g., DOT) as collateral into the Dazhbog contract.
-- User specifies the desired leverage (e.g., 5x) and the amount of perpetual contract to short (e.g., 100 DAI).
+- User specifies the desired leverage (e.g., 5x) and the amount of perpetual contract to short (e.g., 100 USDC).
-- Dazhbog borrows the DAI equivalent from the contract pool to facilitate the short position.
-The borrowed DAI is used to create a synthetic short position.
+- Dazhbog borrows the USDC equivalent from the contract pool to facilitate the short position.
+The borrowed USDC is used to create a synthetic short position.
 - User approves the collateral transfer from their wallet to the contract.
-- The contract creates a short position for the user, representing a leveraged bet on the price of DAI decreasing.
+- The contract creates a short position for the user, representing a leveraged bet on the price of USDC decreasing.
-- As the price of DAI goes down, the value of the user's position increases.
+- As the price of USDC goes down, the value of the user's position increases.
 - User decides to close the position at a profit.
-- The contract uses the borrowed DAI to buy back the shorted asset at the current market price.
+- The contract uses the borrowed USDC to buy back the shorted asset at the current market price.
-- User repays the borrowed DAI with interest to the contract pool.
+- User repays the borrowed USDC with interest to the contract pool.
 - User withdraws the initial collateral deposit and the earned profit from the contract.

 ### Shorting an Asset (Loss Scenario):

 - User follows steps 1-4 as in the win scenario.
-- The price of DAI goes up instead of down.
+- The price of USDC goes up instead of down.
 - The value of the user's short position decreases.
 - The contract might require additional collateral from the user to maintain the minimum margin ratio.
 - User can either: